KentaMori115/KentaMori115/README.md

 I am currently expanding into Decentralized AI system development, combining my blockchain infrastructure and cryptographic optimization background with cutting-edge AI/ML technologies to build the next generation of decentralized intelligent systems.

+Doing some experimental research on model fine-tuning espcially targeting tongyi mai z-image base model which has 6B parameters by using 1x, 4x, 8x H100 SMX with different training parameters.

 ---

 ### 🚀 Opensource Contributions